 - Dash of salt

-- Top with milk, fresh or dried fruit, chopped nuts or granola, and your favorite sweetener—brown or white sugar, maple syrup, or agave syrup.
-This time I chose dried blueberries, strawberries, granola and brown sugar.
+- Top with milk or cream, fresh or dried fruit, chopped nuts or granola, and your favorite sweetener—brown or white sugar, or maple syrup.

 Quick Cook Method: If you’re in a hurry, skip the sauté step and just add the oats and butter with the water and salt in step 2.